Table of Contents

 4. Troubleshooting

-Connect to the internal webserver of the Gateway.
+Connect to the Gateway's internal webserver.

-Users cannot badge
+Users cannot swipe their badge

-Search for the keyword Authorizing request and the station's serial number in the logs under Charge Points.
+Search for the keyword Authorizing request and the charging station's serial number in the logs under Charge Points.

 DLM meter reading issue